 International arms transfers

-The containing information on all transfers of major weapons from 1950 to the most recent full calendar year 2014, has been updated.
-Further information on the recent trends are now available to view
+The containing information on all transfers of major weapons from 1950 to the most recent full calendar year 2015, has been updated.
+Information on the recent trends are now available to view

 RECENT MEDIA COVERAGE

 21 January 2016

 The SIPRI Top 100 arms-producing and military services companies, 2014

 The 2015 UN Register on Conventional Arms: still time to improve